 For Citizen Film:

 Tyrone Mullins, Randolph Lee, Shannon Watts, Roger Blalark

-Betty McMillian, Jacque Henderson, Mattie Scott, Marie Mcallum, Raymond Wade, Stella Baker, Richard Simpson, Alicia Lynnee, Josh Alexander, Chrislyn Earle, Claudia Williams, Devonta Bolden, Donja Grant, Jabari Watkins, Rashida Watkins, Serita Dumetz, Widya Batin
+Betty McMillian, Jacque Henderson, Mattie Scott, Marie Mcallum, Raymond Wade, Stella Baker, Richard Simpson, Alicia Lynnee, Josh Alexander, Chrislyn Earle, Claudia Williams, Devonta Bolden, Donja Grant, Jabari Watkins, Rashida Watkins, Serita Dumetz

-Highlights of the film, audio, photography and other art work telling residents’ stories and expressing their points of view are featured in park installations and arts programming, showcasing ideas for redevelopment, and providing public forums for vetting ideas, building consensus and turning ideas into action.
+Film, audio, photography and other documentary work telling residents’ stories and expressing their points of view are featured in park installations and arts programming, showcasing the community’s ongoing history of activism and resilience, providing public forums for vetting ideas, building consensus and turning ideas into action.